Fontana station (California)

 Fontana station is a train station served by Metrolink San Bernardino Line commuter rail, located in the city of Fontana, California.
 It is immediately adjacent to Fontana's Downtown District.
-It has 340 free parking spaces.

-The station opened on November 22, 1993, and is owned and operated by the City of Fontana.
+The station opened on November 22, 1993, and is owned by the City of Fontana.

-Omnitrans public bus service maintains a transit center next to the station and connections are available to bus routes 10, 14, 15, 19, 20, 61, 66, 67, and 82, and Victor Valley Transit Authority (VVTA) Line 15.
-The 61 bus connects to Ontario Airport.
+The Omnitrans public bus service maintains a transit center next to the station and connections are available to Victor Valley Transit Authority (VVTA).
+Omnitrans Route 61 connects to Ontario Airport.